Jeremy Borash: Total Nonstop Action Wrestling / Impact Wrestling (2002–2018)

 While interviewing Ethan Carter III, Borash was engaged in a feud with him after he interfered to help Rockstar Spud.
 While Carter and his bodyguard Tyrus tried to head shave the head of Spud but due to interference of Borash, that attempt was failed.
 Rather than shaving Spud, Carter and Tyrus decided to shave Borash.
 This event caused an alliance with Spud and Borash, with Borash saving Spud numerous other times from getting his head shaved.
 Ken Anderson and Mandrews would also start to help Spud as well.
 On the February 20 episode of Impact Wrestling, Borash, Anderson, Mandrews and Spud made an attempt to shave Carter's head but Tyrus saved him.
 Tyrus, instead got shaved by Spud.

-Deginning in April 2015, Borash began conducting backstage interview at the One Night Only pay-per-view events along with Christy Hemme and some Impact tapings.
+Deginning in April 2015, Borash began conducting backstage interview at the One Night Only pay-per-view events along with Christy Hemme and some impact! tapings.
 In addition to this, Borash was still the lead commentator for Xplosion until Josh Mathews took over.
 Beginning at Bound for Glory 2015, he went on hiatus until returned to interviewing on January 5, 2016.
 Also in 2016, Borash returned to Xplosion alongside Mathews and took over ring announcer position full-time while Hemme went on hiatus.
-On March 21, 2016, Borash returned to Impact Wrestling commentary for the night after Lashley attacked color commentator The Pope.
+On March 21, 2016, Borash returned to TNA Wrestling commentary for the night after Lashley attacked color commentator The Pope.

-In March 2017, after being mentored by Mike Tenay for many years, Borash was appointed as the lead play-by-play announcer for Impact Wrestling by executive producer Jeff Jarrett.
+In March 2017, after being mentored by Mike Tenay for many years, Borash was appointed as the lead play-by-play announcer for TNA Wrestling by executive producer Jeff Jarrett.
 He was involved in a feud with fellow announcer, Josh Mathews, which culminated at Slammiversary with a tag team match featuring Borash and Abyss against Mathews and Scott Steiner.
-On January 30, 2018, PWInsider reported that Borash had officially left Impact Wrestling, thus ending his long-standing tenure with Impact Wrestling.
+On January 30, 2018, PWInsider reported that Borash had officially left Impact Wrestling, thus ending his long-standing tenure with TNA Wrestling.

-WWE (2018-Present)
+WWE (2018–present)

 On January 30, 2018, PWInsider reported Borash had officially signed with WWE, where he works as part of their NXT brand.
 On May 8, 2020, Jeremy Borash made his first appearance on WWE programming as a part of the 205 Live broadcast team with Tom Phillips.
 Borash has been credited by WWE COO Triple H as a true innovator, and was chosen as the director for the Undertaker's "Boneyard Match", which headlined Wrestlemania 36 and was voted 2020 WWE Match of the Year.
 Borash's current title in WWE is Senior Director of Content and Development working directly with Shawn Michaels on the NXT brand.